MaxineXiong/maxinexiong.github.io/README.md

 ## **Contributing**

-Thank you for your interest in contributing to my personal website.
+Thank you for your interest in contributing to my personal portfolio website.
 At the moment, I am not actively seeking contributions or pull requests for this particular project.
 However, if you have any suggestions or improvements in mind, please feel free to contact me or open an issue on the repository.

 <br/>